spacecolonyone/MarsCityState/README.md

 <div style="page-break-after: always;"></div>

-The city will build cover following its growth.
-The first phase of the development of the city will require cover for 1000 residents, which will be made of 3 neighborhoods, each being 180 meters in diameter and consisting of 6000 cells - for private, social and industrial use - arranged in honeycomb tiling in 45 rounds around a center cell.
+The city will gradually build its cover to meet its population growth.
+The first phase of the development of the city will require cover for 1000 residents, which will be made of 3 neighborhoods, each being 180 meters in diameter and consisting of 6000 cells (for private, social and industrial use) arranged in honeycomb tiling in 45 rounds around a center cell.
 The city will use many such neighborhoods in clusters around points of interest on the surface of Mars.
 A total of 3000 such neighborhoods will be required for the city to reach population of 1 million.
 One neighborhood will look like this from the outside:

 ![neighborhood](https://user-images.githubusercontent.com/637315/84333226-d3cc1480-ab97-11ea-8e94-94037091600a.png)